Douglas Dillon Book Award

 Since 1995, the American Academy of Diplomacy has celebrated distinguished writing about US diplomatic efforts and achievements with an annual award.

-The deadline for submission of nominations for this year’s award is July 15, 2024.
-A committee of Academy members will review nominated books and determine the winner, with concurrence by the Academy’s Board of Directors.
-The award for the winning entry this year includes a cash prize of $5,000.
+A committee of Academy members review nominated books and determine the winner, with concurrence by the Academy’s Board of Directors.
+The award for the winning entry in 2024 includes a cash prize of $5,000.
 The awards are customarily presented at the Academy’s Annual Awards Luncheon ceremony in the Benjamin Franklin Room at the US Department of State in the late fall/early winter.

-Recipient - 2023
+Recipient - 2024